videojs/video.js/docs/guides/options.md

 > Type: `string|number`

-Sets the display height of the video player in pixels.
+Sets the display width of the video player in pixels.

 ## Video.js-specific Options